 Rahway is a medium-sized city located in the state of New Jersey.
 With a population of 29,508 people and six constituent neighborhoods, Rahway is the 65th largest community in New Jersey.

-Rahway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rahway is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rahway is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Rahway who work in office and administrative support (17.61%), sales jobs (12.38%), and management occupations (7.94%).
+There are especially a lot of people living in Rahway who work in office and administrative support (16.48%), sales jobs (11.40%), and management occupations (7.81%).

 Also of interest is that Rahway has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Rahway is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.03% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Rahway is somewhat higher than in the average US city of 21.84%: 28.88% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Rahway is English.
 Other important languages spoken here include Spanish and Portuguese.